Please DONATE ASU scholarships for teachers, or

 · Get Action Research reports ready to post on the modeling website.
 Several groups of MNS degree teachers submitted action research reports on curricula that they developed.
 You’d choose a group, contact them, and ask for updated versions to post.
 Better yet, see if you can turn an action research finding into an article for The Physics Teacher or The Science Teacher or even one of the Teacher Action Research Journals (Colleen Megowan would help you with this).

 · Start a research project to find out the percentage of high school graduates of modelers who intend to major in a science or engineering in college.
 Business people and others want to know this.
-For example, Carmela Minaya of the Hanalani School in Hawaii wrote in May 2006, “I have several students who are majoring in science related fields largely due to the implementation of Modeling Instruction in my classroom.
+For example, Carmela Minaya Jones, formerly at the Hanalani School in Hawaii, wrote in May 2006, “I have several students who are majoring in science related fields largely due to the implementation of Modeling Instruction in my classroom.
 The percentage has gone up from 13% (pre-modeling) to 51% in more recent years.”

 · Find out what modeling-friendly instructional materials exist for high school and middle school earth science and environmental science.
 Post your findings to the modeling listserv.
 Also, investigate the MORE chemistry program.
 For middle school, learn about MITS (Models in Technology and Science).
 Weblinks to some programs are at http://modeling.asu.edu/modeling.weblinks.html .